grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

   1. Create an empty directory for the write ahead log (WAL) of the Grafana Agent

-  1. Start a Grafana Agent by using Docker:
+  1. On a Linux system, start a Grafana Agent by using Docker:

      ```bash
      docker run --network=host  -v <absolute-path-to-wal-directory>:/etc/agent/data -v <absolute-path-to>/agent.yaml:/etc/agent/agent.yaml grafana/agent